 Sole source is a non-competitive purchase or procurement process accomplished with only one source, thus limiting full and open competition.
 The Board of Education and Procurement Services Division policies limit the use of the single source and/or sole source purchases.
 Every effort must be taken by schools and offices to solicit competition when procuring for goods and services.
-Departments and Schools must complete and submit a Single/Sole Source Justification Form when requesting the approval to make a single/sole source purchase.
-Departments and Schools must obtain prior senior staff approval on the justification form prior to submitting a Single/Sole Source Justification Form.
+Schools must obtain prior approval from the Instructional Area Superintendent of their Educational Service Center (ESC) on the applicable justification memorandum to submit a Sole Source contract request.
+Offices must obtain prior senior staff approval on the applicable justification memorandum to submit a Sole Source contract request.

-In cases where Procurement Services and the Department/School agree via justification that an article of a specified brand or trade name is the only article that will properly meet the needs of the District, competition is exempt.
+In cases where PSD and the School/Office agree via justification that an article of a specified brand or trade name is the only article that will properly meet the needs of the District, competition is exempt.
 Specifications for commodities, goods or services may designate a product by brand or trade name when one or more of the following conditions apply:

-- The product is designated to match others in use on a particular District improvement that has been completed or is in the course of completion. - One product has a unique application required to be used in the District's interest. - Only one brand or trade name is known (for example, patented technology).
+- The product is designated to match others in use on a particular District improvement that has been completed or is in the course of completion. - One product has a unique application required to be used in the District's interest. - Only one brand or trade name is known (for example, patented technology). - Upon resolution of the Board, the Board makes a finding that the item sought is the subject of a field test to determine its suitability for future use.